Mortgage Interest Rates

 When Will Interest Rates Decline?

 NAHB had been forecasting sustained, sub-6% mortgage interest rates occurring in the second quarter of 2025.
-However, NAHB will be revising its interest rate outlook as the final election results are determined and the fiscal policy position comes into focus.
+However, NAHB will be revising its interest rate outlook as the new Trump administration continues to form and its fiscal policy position comes into focus.

 Faced with record-high prices for homes and stubbornly high interest rates, many would-be buyers will continue to stay on the sidelines until housing affordability conditions improve.